I woke up this morning to find the imprint of my kindle on my cheek. I'd fallen asleep reading my book. Again.

 I've always loved reading.
 Books have opened up windows to new places, new lives and new experiences for me and I want my children to get the same joy from reading.

 Yet when I taught in schools I heard plenty of times from parents that their children, particularly sons, just weren't that interested in reading.

-Over the last six months running Little STEAMers Club, I've used over 30 stories linked to science, technology, engineering and maths (STEAM) in my classes.
+Over the last few years we've used over 50 stories linked to science, technology, engineering and maths (STEAM) in our classes and workshops.

 I love tying together a story with fun practical activities and learning.
 For those children who already love books, it provides an exciting purpose and context to the activity.
 For those less keen on books, it helps give a purpose and fun outcome to listening to the story.